-- Presumes a caloric density of 4000 kcal ME/kg, as determined in accordance with Regulation PF9.
-Formulations greater than 4000 kcal ME/kg must be corrected for energy density; formulations less than 4000 kcal ME/kg need not be corrected for energy.
-Formulations of low-energy density should not be considered adequate for reproductive needs based on comparison to the Profiles alone. - Recommended concentrations for maintenance of body weight at an average caloric intake for dogs of a given optimal weight. - Although a true requirement for crude fat per se has not been established, the minimum concentration was based on recognition of crude fat as a source of essential fatty acids, as a carrier of fat-soluble vitamins, to enhance palatability, and to supply an adequate caloric density. - ND Not Determined.
-While a minimum requirement has not been determined, sufficient amounts of omega-3 fatty acids are necessary to meet the maximum omega-6:omega-3 fatty acid ratio. - The maximum of 1.8% is applicable to products formulated to meet the Growth and Reproduction Nutrient Profile and products formulated for All Life Stages.
-The maximum of 2.5% is applicable only to products formulated to meet the Adult Maintenance Nutrient Profile. - Average apparent digestibility for iron associated with recommended minimums is 20% of that consumed.
-Because of very poor apparent digestibility, iron from carbonate or oxide sources that are added to the diet should not be considered in determining the minimum nutrient concentration for iron. - Because of very poor apparent digestibility, copper from oxide sources that are added to the diet should not be considered in determining the minimum nutrient concentration for copper. - It is recommended that the ratio of IU of vitamin E to grams of polyunsaturated fatty acids (PUFA) be $\geq$ 0.6:1.
-A diet containing 50 IU of vitamin E will have a ratio of $\geq$ 0.6:1 when the PUFA content is 83 grams or less.
+- ^a Presumes a caloric density of 4000 kcal ME/kg, as determined in accordance with Regulation PF9.
+Formulations greater than 4000 kcal ME/kg should be corrected for energy density; formulations less than 4000 kcal ME/kg should not be corrected for energy.
+Formulations of low-energy density should not be considered adequate for reproductive needs based on comparison to the Profiles alone. - ^b Recommended concentrations for maintenance of body weight at an average caloric intake for dogs of a given optimum weight. - ^c Although a true requirement for crude fat per se has not been established, the minimum concentration was based on recognition of crude fat as a source of essential fatty acids, as a carrier of fat-soluble vitamins, to enhance palatability, and to supply an adequate caloric density. - ^d ND Not Determined.
+While a minimum requirement has not been determined, sufficient amounts of omega-3 fatty acids are necessary to meet the maximum omega-6:omega-3 fatty acid ratio. - ^e The maximum of 1.8% is applicable to formulas that may be fed to large size puppies (those weighing 70 pounds or greater as mature lean adults).
+For other life stages, including non-large size growth formulas, the maximum calcium is 2.5% DM. - ^f Average apparent digestibility for iron associated with recommended minimums is 20% of that consumed.
+Because of very poor apparent digestibility, iron from carbonate or oxide sources that are added to the diet should not be considered in determining the minimum nutrient concentration for iron. - ^g Because of very poor apparent digestibility, copper from oxide sources that are added to the diet should not be considered in determining the minimum nutrient concentration for copper. - ^h It is recommended that the ratio of IU of vitamin E to grams of polyunsaturated fatty acids (PUFA) be ≥ 0.6 :1.
+A diet containing 50 IU of vitamin E will have a ratio of ≥ 0.6 :1 when the PUFA content is 83 grams or less.
 Diets containing more than 83 grams of PUFA should contain an additional 0.6 IU of vitamin E for every gram of PUFA. - Because processing may destroy up to 90% of the thiamine in the diet, allowances in formulation should be made to ensure the minimum nutrient concentration for thiamine is met after processing.